-The food safety as a global public health issue, has been regarded as a biosafety problem.
-189-191 The major issues in food safety are summarized as following: (1) The presence of microorganisms directly causes the mold.
-It can easily spread during the process of production, distribution and packaging; 192-195 (2) The emergence of additives greatly helps manufacture produce food that meets certain requirements, but if the amount of food additives used exceeds the standard level, it will pose a serious threat to human health; 196, 197 (3) The overuse of chemical fertilizers and pesticides leads to severe pollution and food safety problems, which places a vast threat burden in human health.
-198,199To tackle these challenges, materials scientists proposed various solutions for food safety problems in testing, packaging, and storage.
+Food safety, as a global public health issue, has been regarded as a biosafety problem.
+189-191 The major issues in food safety are summarized as follows.
+(1) The presence of microorganisms directly causes mold, which can easily spread during the process of production, distribution and packaging.
+192-195 (2) The emergence of additives greatly helps in the manufacture of food that meets certain requirements, but if the amount of food additives used exceeds the standard level, it poses a serious threat to human health.
+196,197 (3) The overuse of chemical fertilizers and pesticides leads to severe pollution and food safety problems, which places a vast burden on human health.
+198,199 Thus, to tackle these challenges, materials scientists have proposed various solutions for food safety problems in testing, packaging, and storage.
 200-203

 Hydrogen sulfide (H2S) with rotten egg odor is produced in rotten food.
-Rapid and sensitive detection of H2S is important to forewarn of food spoilage or pollution incidents with respect to this gas.
-Tang et al. prepared Ag@Au core-shell nanoprobe combined with headspace single-drop microextraction (HS-SDME).204 Smartphone nanocolorimetry with the aid of smartphone camera and color picker software was applied to detect and quantify the H2S (Figure 17).
-The sensitivity of this nanocolorimetric approach reach to 65 nM limit of detection limit, which represents an idea in situ analytical approach to H2S determination.
+Thus, the rapid and sensitive detection of H2S is important to forewarn of food spoilage or pollution incidents with respect to this gas.
+Tang et al. prepared an Ag@Au coreshell nanoprobe combined with headspace single-drop microextraction (HS-SDME).204 Smartphone nanocolorimetry with the aid of a smartphone camera and color picker software was applied to detect and quantify H2S (Fig. 17).
+The limit of detection for this nanocolorimetric approach was as low as 65 nM, which represents an ideal in situ analytical approach for the determination of H2S.
 Hence, the development of biosafety materials provides technical support for food safety.